Are You a Farmer or Landowner Looking to Practice Agroforestry?

 Application Information

-• Future enrollment cycles: DEC.
-2024, 2025 TBA (sign up for our agroforestry mailing list above to receive program updates!)
+- Current application cycle: July 1st – Aug 11, 2026 (sign up for our mailing list above to receive program updates!)

-• When filling out the application, we recommend completing write-ups in a separate document saved to your computer to avoid loss of data due to page time-out
+- When filling out the application, we recommend completing write-ups in a separate document saved to your computer, then copy/paste into the Online Form

 Click here to read the Frequently Asked Questions (PDF)